 We pride ourselves on spending plenty of time with parents to share diagnostic impressions; helping families navigate insurance, state and federal funding systems for people with disabilities; providing free or low-cost trainings for parents in the greater community; including parents in therapy sessions to learn assistive techniques for use at home; creating detailed lesson plans on a weekly basis to track classroom activities and providing customized therapy materials to continue learning opportunities at home.

 Eighty-five percent of ACCESS referrals come from parents.
 More than eight families to date have relocated to Arkansas to enroll their children in our programs.
 Many more visit from as far away as Florida to get an expert evaluation that may not be offered in their area.
 Don’t take our word for it; click here for ACCESS Success stories that feature straight talk from families we’ve helped.

 ACCESS was named Arkansas Business Nonprofit Organization of the Year in 2001.
-The organization was recently honored with the gold award for Favorite Childcare Facility, silver award for Favorite Special Needs Services and Favorite Tutoring Services, and bronze award for Private Elementary School, Private Middle School and Family-Friendly Employer in the 2013 Little Rock Family Favorites awards.
-The organization was named Best Special Needs Daycare, Best Special Needs Preschool, Best Pediatric Therapy Service and Best Special Needs Special Needs Elementary in the 2012 Savvy Kids Awards.
+The organization was recently honored with the gold award for Favorite Special Needs Services in the 2015 Little Rock Family Favorites awards.
+The organization was named Best Special Needs School, Best Tutoring Center, Best Local Nonprofit, Best Private Preschool and Best Daycare in the 2014 Savvy LoLo (Love Local) Awards.
 It is an honor to be among this short list of the best special needs service providers in the Central Arkansas area.

 Questions?
 Contact Admissions Coordinator Beth Rice at 501-217-8600.